gbti-network/py-audio-capture/readme.md

-# Py Audio Sourcer
+# Py Audio Capture

-Py Audio Sourcer is a Python utility script designed for easy audio recording from selected input devices.
+Py Audio Capture is a Python utility script designed for easy audio recording from selected input devices.
 It prioritizes the Windows Sound Mixer, but if unavailable, focuses on utilizing the VB-Audio Virtual Cable.

 ## Table of Contents